 List Databases From Bash without Entering MySQL Shell

-We can list MySQL databases without entering MySQL tool command line through bash.
-We will use similar command to connect MySQL database but providing show database command as parameter.
+We can list MySQL databases without entering the MySQL tool command line through bash.
+We will use a similar command to connect MySQL database but providing show database command as a parameter.
 We will use MySQL show databases.

-$ sudo mysql -u root -h localhost -e 'show databases;'
+$ sudo mysql -u root -e 'show databases;'

 We have issued MySQL command with -e parameter. show databases; runs as a MySQL connect in the MySQL shell.

 $ sudo mysql -u root -h 192.168.122.211 -e 'show databases;'

 Here is everything is similar to the previous example except hostname which is provided as